Seeberville Murders: Crime scene

 Lehto continues, "Thomas Raleigh and the gunmen started walking casually away from the house they had just shot up.
 Raleigh and his band of accomplices did not bother to call the police.
 After they traveled a little distance from the yard they realized they were in a pickle.
 Not worrying about whether any of the men in the house needed medical attention, Raleigh instructed the other gunmen to accompany him back to the house to conduct a search; he did not bother to call the sheriff or a doctor in the meantime. ...
 Less than a half-hour from when they had emptied their guns into the house, Raleigh and the five others were still willing to pretend they were police officers.
 With their guns drawn, they went back into the boardinghouse and demanded the tenants show them their weapons.
 The boarders denied having any.
 Not believing them, Raleigh and the others tore the house apart looking for weapons.
 They found none."
-As the gunmen ransacked the boardinghouse, they noticed that some of the neighbors had come over to aid the victims.
+As the gunmen ransacked the boardinghouse finding no weapons, they noticed that some of the neighbors had come over to aid the victims.
 The gunmen found this most troubling; the neighbors became potential witnesses and so far, the circumstances of the situation were developing in such a manner that did not benefit the gunmen to any extent.
 A neighbor named Peter Klobacher testified that as he was coming downstairs from visiting the wounded and dying upstairs at the Putrich boardinghouse, Cooper "chased me out of the house."